Vickers machine gun: Use

-The loader sat to the gunner's right, and fed in belts of cloth, into which the rounds had been placed.
+The loader would sit to the gunner's right, and would feed in cloth ammunition belts.
 The weapon would draw in the belt from right to left, pull the next round out of the belt and into the chamber, fire it, then send the fired brass cartridge down and out of the receiver while the cloth belt would continue out the left side.
 During sustained fire, the barrel would heat up which heated the water in the jacket until hot enough for the water to evaporate or boil thereby cooling the barrel releasing the heat through steam.
-It took the Mk I 600 rounds of continuous fire to boil the water in the jacket, evaporating at a rate of 1.5 imppt per 1,000 rounds.
-The steam would reach the top of the jacket and enter a steam tube which led to a port that was situated under the jacket near the muzzle.
-A hose was connected to this, which released the steam into a metal water can allowing it to be vented away from the rest of the gun hiding the steam cloud and the gun's position.
+It took the Mk I approximately 600 rounds of continuous fire to boil the water in the jacket, evaporating at a rate of 1.5 imppt per 1,000 rounds.
+The steam would reach the top of the jacket and enter a steam tube which led to a port that placed under the jacket near the muzzle.
+A hose was connected to the jacket which released the steam into a metal water can, allowing it to be vented away from the rest of the gun, avoiding the steam cloud showing the gun's position.
 This also allowed any condensate to be reclaimed from the steam.
-Before the can got too full, it would be emptied back into the jacket to replenish the water level which would have fallen as the water evaporated and boiled away.
-If the water jacket needed to be emptied, a plug under the jacket could be unscrewed to drain the entire jacket.
+Before the can got too full, it would be emptied back into the jacket to replenish the water which would have fallen as the water evaporated and boiled away.
+If the water jacket needed to be emptied, a plug under the jacket could be unscrewed.